Achterhoeker/domoticz-peblar/README.md

 If you'd like to contribute to the development of the Peblar plugin, feel free to fork the repository and submit a pull request.

+### Disclaimer
+This is a personal project and is still a work in progress.
+This project and myself are not affiliated with Peblar / Prodrive Technologies NE B.V.

 ### License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.